10 Top tips for visiting beautiful Bali after the Pandemic

 Things to do:

 Stand Up Paddle – Enjoy a sunrise paddle session at 5:30am and watch the sun come over Rinjani Volcano as you paddle along the island.
 It is the most magnificent experience!
-Hire your boards from 3W dive centre and if you are going early, make sure to organize the day before.
+Hire your boards from 3W dive centre and if you are going early, make sure to organise the day before.

 Beach walk around the island – It takes approximately 1hr to walk around the island, but could take a whole day if you decide to stop for swims, coconuts and lunch.
 Don’t give yourself a timeline!
 Just let yourself wonder and see where you land up.
 Eventually you will make it the whole way around (it is only about 1km from East to West after all).